Alaskan Shepherd

 Share on:

 The Alaskan Shepherd is a hybrid crossbreed dog that blends together two hefty breeds: the Alaskan Malamute and the German Shepherd.
-The breed most likely originated in the early 1900s, in the United States, when both of its parent breeds were popular.
-The Alaskan Malamute is a big, intelligent working breed, originally bred as a sled dog in the Arctic, with a confident, dignified demeanor and a loyal bearing.
-It descended from the wolf dogs that came across the Bering Strait thousands of years ago.
-The German Shepherd is another intelligent working dog that now serves as a police dog, service dog, and general companion in the home.
+The breed most likely originated in the United States in the early 1900s, when both of its parent breeds were popular.
+The Alaskan Malamute is a big, intelligent working breed, bred as a sled dog in the Arctic.
+They have a confident, dignified demeanor and a loyal bearing.
+They descended from the wolf dogs that came across the Bering Strait thousands of years ago.

-Because the traits of both breeds synergize well together, the result is the big, loyal, and hard-working Alaskan Shepherd.
-This mix is characterized by a long muzzle, erect and pointed ears, a long and plumed tail, and large paws with heavy padding.
+Alaskan Shepherds are characterized by a long muzzle, erect and pointed ears, a long and plumed tail, and large paws with heavy padding.
 The straight, dense double coat of fur can come in a variety of different colors, including black, brown, white, silver, cream, blue, gray, red, and sable.
 Eye colors can be blue, hazel, or brown.

 Alaskan Malamute shepherd in an enclosure